kurtperez123/MXN442-Assignment/README.md

 1. The datasets needs to be downloaded once into the "./data" folder.
 The codes should already do this.

-    e.g. You should see blocks like below at the start of every .ipynb file: dataset_train = datasets.EMNIST(root='./data', split='letters', train=True, download=True, transform=transforms.ToTensor())
+    e.g. You should see blocks like below at the start of every .ipynb file:

+    dataset_train = datasets.EMNIST(root='./data', split='letters', train=True, download=True, transform=transforms.ToTensor())
     dataset_test = datasets.EMNIST(root='./data', split='letters', train=False, download=True, transform=transforms.ToTensor())

-    I have not extracted the datasets as uploading it on Github is difficult.
+    I have not extracted the datasets as uploading it on Github is difficult but if you run any of these blocks, it should download the datasets (if not present already).

-2. The SVM and RandomForest models also need to be downloaded and saved into the "/Models" folder.
+3. The SVM and RandomForest models also need to be downloaded and saved into the "/Models" folder.
 They are above the 100mb limit that GitHub has.

     https://drive.google.com/drive/folders/1AtxXnANCRgR6-5x4hOjaYNMOkqrlLanR?usp=sharing